drdv/drdv.github.io/src/blog/posts/202412-python-strings.md

 [^c_struct_size]: Assuming a `x86_64` architecture (see the `string_bytes` function for more details).

-FIXME: explain why 1 and 2 are handled separately

 The above logic is implemented in the `string_bytes` function below[^PyUnicode_New].